SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-24-french-bakery-climate-change.md

     the air contains all the moisture it can absorb _from any source,_ including the wet bulb and including a sweating person.
 So the wet bulb will indicate nearly the same temperature as the dry bulb.
+- The difference between the wet bulb and dry bulb temperatures tells you how many degrees of cooling you can expect from evaporation, e.g., by sweating.
+Sometimes that goes to zero.

 When that happens, sweating no longer works.
 If the ambient temperature is _above_ human the body temperature 37&deg;C = 98.6&deg;F, then you will _absorb_ heat from the